stefanlesser/recurse/resources.md

     <br>By replacing conditionals with lambdas, we can invert control and make our code both easier to reason about and more generic.
 Moving conditionals from places hidden in the deepest nested function up to the caller makes intent clear and prevents mistakes.
 * [ ] [Functional Programming with Bananas, Lenses, Envelopes and Barbed Wire](http://eprints.eemcs.utwente.nl/7281/01/db-utwente-40501F46.pdf)
 * [ ] [Writing Video Games in a Functional Style](http://prog21.dadgum.com/228.html)
+    <br>A collection of articles exploring the implementation of arcade games and their game state and game loops in a functional style.
 * [ ] ? 📕 Modeling Data with Functional Programming in R

 ### Haskell